ANALYSIS-Fearing Russian cutoff, German industry braces for gas rations race

 That heightened concerns the same will happen to Germany, which is heavily dependent on Russian gas and is approaching a deadline this month to pay for the fuel under a rouble scheme demanded by Moscow.

+Adding to nervousness, Russia's Gazprom GAZP.MM has told Finland it will halt gas supply from Saturday, Finnish state-owned gas wholesaler Gasum said.

-Adding to the nervousness, Finland's state-owned energy provider Gasum said Russia could cut off gas supplies this week, as Helsinki ends decades of neutrality by seeking membership of the North Atlantic Treaty Organization whose enlargement Moscow opposes.
+Helsinki is seeking to end decades of neutrality by joining the North Atlantic Treaty Organization whose enlargement Moscow opposes.

 An action plan prepared by Germany's Bundesnetzagentur (BNetzA), which would be in charge of rationing in a gas supply emergency, explores which companies should get priority.